The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 5 Reasons to Upgrade Your Backyard

-Improving your outdoor living areas can not only increase your immediate living space, but also add another level of appeal when it comes time to sell.
-The 2011 Design Driver Survey from AvidBuilder found that 31.4 percent of buyers seeking larger homes said they either must have or really want an outdoor fireplace.
-Here are five more reasons to consider the renovation possibilities in your own backyard.
+Improving your outdoor living areas can not only increase your living space but also add another level of appeal when it comes time to sell.
+Here are five reasons to consider the renovation possibilities in your own backyard.

 According to HGTV.com, patios, decks or porch additions have an average return on resale of upwards of 90 percent.
-The home-and-garden website estimates a homeowner will spend about $11,000 on a 16 x 20 ft. pressure-treated wooden deck with a simple pattern and can expect about $10,000 of that back when selling the home.
+For example, the home-and-garden website estimates a homeowner will spend about $11,000 on a 16 x 20 ft. pressure-treated wooden deck with a simple pattern and can expect about $10,000 of that back when selling the home.

 Less expensive than decks, brick patios start at approximately $11 per square foot and can be installed by contractors for about $3,500.
 Concrete is a little more costly than brick, or you can splurge on flagstone at $15-$18 per square foot.

 Of the top 10 features homebuyers want, open concept homes with spacious, flowing floor plans rank #1.
 If you have an older home, adding more room with outdoor living space can create that feel easier than adding another bedroom or office/den.
-Every 1,000 square feet added to a home can increase the sale price by more than 30 percent, according to a National Association of Realtors study.
+Creating a sunroom can give you a place to enjoy year-round, regardless of the weather.
+It can also be an investment for you because when it comes time to sell your home, buyers may be interested in the extra space that you have created.
+According to a National Association of Realtors study, every 1,000 square feet added to a home can increase the sale price by more than 30 percent.

 To finance renovations, many people look to the home itself.
 A home equity loan is a financial line of credit secured by the value of your home.
 You can work with your credit union to establish how much equity, or value, you have acquired in your house, how much is available to borrow and what loan terms work best for your budget.